farhanmansurii/pokedex/README.md

 - React: A JavaScript library for building user interfaces.
 - Next.js: A framework for building server-side rendered React applications.
 - Tailwind CSS: A utility-first CSS framework for building responsive and customizable UIs.
+- GraphQL: A query language for APIs that enables efficient data fetching and reduces over-fetching.
+- Apollo: A GraphQL client that makes it easy to fetch and manage data in your React application.

 ## Contributors